 6. The Northern Trail is NOT a Loop

 Instead, if you start from Chestnut Drive and make your way north along the trail, the trail ends at a hut.
 From here, you can choose to press onward – out of Chestnut Nature Park – to Zhenghua Nature Park (and Bukit Panjang).
-Alternatively, you can turn around and RETRACE YOUR STEPS back to Chestnut Drive.
+If you go via Zhenghua Nature Park, you can “loop” back by walking south and then taking the road under the BKE and back to Chestnut Point.

 If you are going to make the return journey back to Chestnut Drive, be sure to factor this “loop” to your plans.